 Unfamiliar faces, unusual places. . . everything’s bound to look new and different during your first few days of college.
 That’s why Orientation is designed with you in mind.
 You'll meet new students, discover new sights in the city and meet your academic advisors.

-After a whirlwind month of adjusting to new people and places, Family Weekend gives you a chance to revisit familiar faces.
-It’s a time for you and your family to enjoy each other.
+After a whirlwind month of adjusting to new people and places, Family Weekend is a time for you and your family to enjoy each other.
 The highlight of the weekend, Honors Convocation, provides the opportunity for you to be officially welcomed to Notre Dame.

 To ring in the holiday season, students, faculty and staff join together in Doyle Hall to bless and decorate a tree.
 In this candlelight ceremony, each student organization places a decoration on the tree, followed by the annual Christmas dinner served by faculty and staff.
 After dinner, if you like to sing Christmas carols, you and your classmates will have a joyous time.
 You’ll get to contribute your own versions of the season’s songs.